Raphael40/Java-Course/module_1/02_setup/01_setup.md

 -   What is a JDK?
 -   How to install a JDK
--   Setup Intellij or Visual Studio Code
+-   Setup Intellij

 ## What is a JDK?

-In order to run Java code on our machine we need three things;
+To run Java code on our machine, we need three things;

-1. A `Java Virtual Machine` (**JVM**).
-The JVM is a runtime that hosts Java programs.
+1. A `Java Virtual Machine` (**JVM**) to host Java programs.
 It compiles Java into Java bytecode and then interprets the bytecode to run it on the underlying hardware platform.
-This conversion is why it is easy to run Java on Windows, Linux and iOS.
+This conversion is why running Java on Windows, Linux and iOS is easy.
-2. A `Java Runtime Environment` (**JRE**) which is a package of tools that runs Java programs by creating the JVMs and loading programs into them.
+2. A `Java Runtime Environment` (**JRE**) to run Java programs by creating the JVM and loading programs into it.
-3. A `Java Development Kit` (**JDK**) which provides the tools necessary to write and develop Java programs that can be executed and run by the JRE and JVM.
-This includes a version of the language Java.
+3. A `Java Development Kit` (**JDK**).
+This provides the tools necessary to write and develop Java programs that can be executed and run by the JRE and JVM.
+It includes a version of the language Java.

 Conveniently, the JVM and JRE come as part of the JDK installation.

 ## Install a JDK

-There are multiple JDK versions available.
-It is recommended to choose an LTS version (Long Term Support).
-Both 17 and 21 are LTS versions and both are suitable for this course.
+Multiple JDK versions are available.
+It is recommended that you choose an LTS version (Long Term Support).
+Both 17 and 21 are LTS versions, and both are suitable for this course.
 I have chosen 21.

-To make things more confusing, there are also multiple distributions of each version.
+To make things more confusing, each version has multiple distributions.
 Popular ones include Oracle and Adoptium.
-Again, for this course it shouldn't really make a difference as the core features are the same.
+Your choice shouldn't matter for this course, as the core features are the same.

 You can download the Adoptium JDK [here](https://adoptium.net/en-GB/).

-Or the Oracle JDK [here](https://www.oracle.com/java/technologies/downloads/#java21)
+Or the Oracle JDK [here](https://www.oracle.com/java/technologies/downloads/#java21).

+Feel free to learn more about JDKs and their distributions [here](https://whichjdk.com/).
+I used the Temurin distribution.

-To verify the installation type `java --version` into your terminal:
+When you have installed your JDK you can verify the installation type `java --version` into your terminal:

 ```
 java --version